agree-able/breakout-room/README.md

 ## Keybase Verification

+To use keybase you need

+ - a username
-To use keybase you need a username, and have added a pgp key that you have added to your verification chain.
-The private key you will need access to in order to sign some messages.
+ - added a pgp key to your verification chain
+ - access to your private key to sign some messages

-You can check if you public key is available at the url https://keybase.io/${keybaseUsername}/pgp_keys.asc
+ - your public key is available at the url https://keybase.io/${keybaseUsername}/pgp_keys.asc

-If you are the host, and a participant does domain verification, you should also add the website to your verified chain using the TXT method.
+ - as the host, add the domain (website) to your verified chain using the TXT method.

 ## Configuration